tayljordan/gender-modeling/readme.md

 - Python 3.8 or later
 - TensorFlow 2.6 or later
-- PyYAML
+- PyYAML for configuration management
-- NumPy
+- NumPy for numerical computations
+- TensorBoard for visualization

 ---

 ## Notes

-- Misclassified images are stored in `false-images/female_false` and `false-images/male_false`.
+- Misclassified images are saved in `false-images/female_false` and `false-images/male_false` for detailed analysis and debugging.
-- The current implementation uses RGB images.
-Update input shape to `(height, width, 1)` for grayscale.
+- The implementation currently supports RGB images; modify the input shape to `(height, width, 1)` for grayscale support if required.
+- Future updates may include support for additional languages and improved preprocessing pipelines to handle edge cases more effectively.

 ---

 ## License

-This project is licensed under the MIT License.
-See `LICENSE` for more details.
+This project is released under the MIT License.
+Refer to the `LICENSE` file for more details.
+By adopting this open-source approach, the project encourages collaboration and innovation within the maritime and technology communities.